forgettablepyromaniac/mpvHotswap/README.md

 # mpvHotswap
 A lua script for MPV that closes the previous instance(s) automatically.

+This does NOT use a socket, I tried to write it specifically to avoid that...

+...
+Mostly because I don't know how they work and I was scared of it :(

 # - How to use -
 Go to where your mpv scripts are stored.